Signaturgruppen-A-S/signaturgruppen-broker-documentation/ageverification/age_verification.md

 This document is targeting services that does not already have an active MitID intgration or services that looks to utilize the more streamlined age verification flows supported by Signaturgruppen Broker.

 There is a cost associated with each started MitID transaction, so first thing to consider is how often your service is asking for MitID age verification in your workflows.
 As an example, your service could ask for a standard (full) MitID flow as part of a user registration process that would enable to user to register name, age and bithday using his or her MitID as a one time operation, that would allow frictionless age verification using this user registration for future workflows.
-For workflows in which the end-user is prompted with an age verification step that has to be as frictionless as possible, a more dedicated age verification MitID flow might be required.
+For workflows in which the end-user is prompted with an age verification step, a more dedicated age verification MitID flow might be desireable.

 To support these various workflows, Signaturgruppen Broker has implemented to overall approaches to Age Verification: